iakov-aws/FOCUS_Spec/specification/dimensions/chargetype.md

 # Charge Type

-A Charge Type indicates whether the record represents an upfront or recurring fee, cost of usage that already occurred, an after-the-fact adjustment (e.g., credits), or taxes.
+A Charge Type indicates whether the row represents an upfront or recurring fee, cost of usage that already occurred, an after-the-fact adjustment (e.g., credits), or taxes.
 The Charge Type is commonly used to identify prepaid purchases separately from usage-based charges, to separate taxes that may require special handling, or to apply finer-grained allocation logic to purchases or adjustments.